umbraco/UmbracoDocs/Development-Guidelines/building-angular-project.md

 this will do the following:

 - Compile and merge the project files
-- Compile fewer files to one .css file
+- Compile less files to one .css file
 - Lint JavaScript files for syntax and style errors
 - Run unit tests
 - Setup a watcher to monitor for ongoing changes